Carbon fiber is a material consisting of thin, strong crystalline filaments of carbon. Carbon fiber offers a variety of benefits including:

 |Divinycell Foam Core||BETTER||BETTER||BETTER||BETTER||GOOD|

 Carbon fiber reinforced composites have several highly desirable traits that can be exploited in the design of advanced materials and systems.
-The two most common uses for carbon fiber are in applications where high strength to weight and high stiffness to weight are desirable.
+The two most common uses for carbon fiber are in applications where a high strength to weight and high stiffness to weight are desirable.
 These include aerospace, military structures, robotics, wind turbines, manufacturing fixtures, sports equipment, and many others.
 High toughness can be accomplished when combined with other materials.
 Certain applications also exploit carbon fiber's electrical conductivity, as well as high thermal conductivity in the case of specialized carbon fiber.
 Finally, in addition to the basic mechanical properties, carbon fiber creates a unique and beautiful surface finish.

 Although carbon fiber has many significant benefits over other materials, there are also tradeoffs one must weigh against.
 First, solid carbon fiber will not yield.
 Under load carbon fiber bends but will not remain permanently deformed.
 Instead, once the ultimate strength of the material is exceeded, carbon fiber will fail suddenly and catastrophically.
 In the design process it is critical that the engineer understand and account for this behavior, particularly in terms of design safety factors.
 Carbon fiber composites are also significantly more expensive than traditional materials.
 Working with carbon fiber requires a high skill level and many intricate processes to produce high quality building materials (for example, solid carbon sheets, carbon fiber sandwich laminates, carbon tubes, etc).
 Very high skill level and specialized tooling and machinery are required to create custom-fabricated, highly optimized parts and assemblies.

 When designing composite parts, one cannot simply compare properties of carbon fiber versus steel, aluminum, or plastic, since these materials are in general homogeneous (properties are the same at all points in the part), and have isotropic properties throughout (properties are the same along all axes).
-By comparison, in a carbon fiber part the strength resides along the axis of the fibers, and thus fiber properties and orientation greatly impact mechanical properties.
+By comparison, in a carbon fiber part, the strength resides along the axis of the fibers, and thus fiber properties and orientation greatly impact mechanical properties.
 Carbon fiber parts are in general neither homogeneous nor isotropic.

 The properties of a carbon fiber part are close to that of steel and the weight is close to that of plastic.
 Thus the strength to weight ratio (as well as stiffness to weight ratio) of a carbon fiber part is much higher than either steel or plastic.
 The specific details depend on the matter of construction of the part and the application.
-For instance, a foam-core sandwich has extremely high strength to weight ratio in bending, but not necessarily in compression or crush.
+For instance, a foam-core sandwich has an extremely high strength to weight ratio in bending, but not necessarily in compression or crush.
 In addition, the loading and boundary conditions for any components are unique to the structure within which they reside.
-Thus it is impossible for us to provide the thickness of carbon fiber plate that would replace the steel plate in your application.
+Thus it is impossible for us to provide the thickness of the carbon fiber plate that would replace the steel plate in your application.
 It is the customer's responsibility to determine the safety and suitability of any Dragonplate product for a specific purpose.
 This is accomplished through engineering analysis and experimental validation.